Barubary/tiledggd/TiledGGD/Plugins/readme.txt

 			what format an image is.
 - order : The order of the palette.
 This will be ignored for the graphics if the format < 5.
 		  It is a 3-letter string containing the letters R, G and B in an arbitrary order.
+- bigendian : Flags if the data is BigEndian. (boolean, so either true/false) If it is false, the data is LittleEndian.

 The following variables can be set for each Graphics-plugin:
 - width : integer indicating what the width of the canvas should be.
 The width will not be altered